AmaduKamara/amkam-dev-bootcamp/README.md

 ## Getting Started

-This is an exercise requiring a student to develop a website as a capstone project by individual student.
+This is an exercise requiring a student to develop a website as a capstone project individually.

 ## Author: